dis-unige/swisscovery-vu3/js/slsp-alma-viewit-after/bcu-off-campus/README.md

 ### Dependencies

-This module requires the [eth-config](../../services/eth-config.service.js) and [unige-userid](../../services/unige-userid.service.js) services.
+This module requires the [eth-config](../../services/eth-config.service.js) service.
 At UNIGE, we are using these services for multiple modules, so we are keeping a single copy in a dedicated  folder.
 You can also copy the service files inside this module.
 Make sure to edit the
 `require` statement accordingly.